carlos-lehmann/wavtomp3/README.md

 <a name="reuse"/></a>
 ##### Reuse Metadata (Yes/No)

-If there's more than 1 files in the folder, You'll be asked if you want to reuse the metadata for each track.
-If any of the above Metadata changes, please press No and go through the same process again.
+You will be asked if you want to reuse the metadata for each track.
+If any of the above Metadata changes, choose "No" and go through the same process again.

 <img src="https://github.com/carlos-lehmann/wavtomp3/blob/main/readme-content/Reuse-Metadata.gif?raw=true" alt="Reuse Metadata" />